 - Install Atlas 3 from the Mendix Marketplace.
 As a result of installing Atlas 3, your app should contain the following modules that Workflow Commons depends on: Atlas_Core, Atlas_Web_Content, and DataGrid.

-- Your project has the following optional modules Workflow Commons and Mendix SSO modules for better developer experience.
+- Your app has the following optional modules Workflow Commons and Mendix SSO modules for better developer experience.
 For more information on how to set up Workflow Commons in an existing app, see Adding a Workflow to an Existing App: Setting Up the Basics.

 3 Exposing the Microflow as the Workflow Action